 Applications of Slip Joints

-Slip joints are widely used in the waste water plumbing industry.
-Also, they are popular in piping industry for non-hazardous piping systems.
+Slip joints are widely used in the wastewater plumbing industry.
+Also, they are popular in the piping industry for non-hazardous piping systems.
 Other applications of slip joints are:

 - Slip joints are used in large structures for allowing independent motion of large components while enabling them to be joined.
 Bridges and overpasses frequently have slip joints that allow a deck to move relative to piers or abutments.
 The joints are constructed with elastomeric pads to permit motion or can use rollers on flat surfaces to allow the ends to move smoothly.